 This is because your grid connect solar inverter comes standard with an automatic cut-off sensor designed to protect electricians from being electrocuted whilst they are working on the issue that’s causing the blackout.
 So in the unlikely event of a blackout, you will not be making money from your solar power system and you will not be able to power your household appliances.
 Unless you purchase a hybrid system, which we will touch on later on.

-4 Types of Solar Explained:
+4 Types of Solar Systems Explained:

-Grid connect solar
+2. Grid connect solar panels

 Out of the above installation types, the most common residential solar power system setup is a grid connect solar panels.